maxrossello/redmine_app_timesheets/README.md

 Install the redmine_app__space plugin first, then follow the standard Redmine procedure for this plugin, including database migrations.

+Create a backing project and, optionally, a new kind of tracker.
+You can name both of them "Timesheets", but any existing tracker will anyway do the job.
+Go to the plugin settings and reference them.

+Define a group of users enabled to use the administrative view, and a group of users enabled to use the Timesheet application (e.g. All Users).
+Go to the redmine_app__space plugin settings and enable both applications to the proper user groups.

 ## Usage

 Refer to the wiki.